MultiMate: History

 MultiMate's popularity rapidly grew.
 In January 1983 some employees were paid late because of slow sales, but two months later revenue grew 25-fold after good reviews appeared in magazines.
 The company's fiscal 1984 sales were $15 million or more, and by early 1985 MultiMate's installed base in companies was as large as former market leader WordStar's.
 Jones sold the company to Ashton-Tate in December 1985 for about $20 million.
 An Ashton-Tate press release called the acquisition "the largest ever in the microcomputer software industry".

-Other MultiMate products included foreign language versions of the software (i.e., "MultiTexto" in Spanish), a hardware interface card for file-transfer with Wang systems, a keyboard with extra function keys, versions of MultiMate for different PC clone MS-DOS computers, and for use on PC networks from Novell, 3COM and IBM (Token Ring).
+Other MultiMate products included foreign language versions of the software (e.g., "MultiTexto" in Spanish), a hardware interface card for file-transfer with Wang systems, a keyboard with extra function keys, and versions of MultiMate for different PC clone MS-DOS computers and PC networks from Novell, 3COM and IBM (Token Ring).
 Early attempts to create a MultiMate Data Manager and List Manager in-house never reached the market.

 Multimate International developed the core word processing software and utilities (file conversion, printer drivers), but purchased and adapted sub-programs for spelling and grammar checking, list management, outlining and print-time incorporation of graphics in word processing documents (MultiMate GraphLink).
 In addition to rebranding such externally developed programs, Multimate rewrote the documentation for each program and adapted the program interfaces to more closely resemble the word processor.
-The last version of MultiMate was packaged with many of these add-on programs under the product name "MultiMate Advantage" to compete with other word processor software of the day, especially IBM DisplayWrite for DOS, which Multimate International developers saw as their main competition in the business market, and to a lesser extent WordPerfect, the DOS incarnation of Microsoft Word and the Samna word processor, which had its roots in another office word processing computer.
+The last version of MultiMate was packaged with many of these add-on programs under the product name "MultiMate Advantage" to compete with other word processor software, especially IBM DisplayWrite for DOS—which Multimate International developers saw as their main competition in the business market—and to a lesser extent WordPerfect, the DOS incarnation of Microsoft Word, and the Samna word processor, which had its roots in another office word processing computer.

 One of the first "clone" versions of MultiMate was bundled with an early portable PC made by Corona.
 Other versions were written to match PCs by Radio Shack, Texas Instruments, Toshiba, the early Grid laptop and the IBM PC Junior.